Naile Sultan (daughter of Abdulmejid I)

-Naile Sultan (نائله سلطان; 30 September 1856 - 18 January 1882), called also Nadile Sultan, was an Ottoman princess, the daughter of Sultan Abdulmejid I and Şayeste Hanım.
+Naile Sultan (نائله سلطان; 30 September 1856 - 18 January 1882), also called Nadile Sultan, was an Ottoman princess, the daughter of Sultan Abdulmejid I and Şayeste Hanım.
 She was the half-sister of Sultans Murad V, Abdul Hamid II, Mehmed V, and Mehmed VI.

 Early life

 Naile Sultan was born on 30 September 1856 in the Dolmabahçe Palace.
-Her father was Sultan Abdulmejid I, and her mother was Şayeste Hanım, an Abkhazian.
-She had a stillbirth elder brother, Şehzade Abdüllah, and a younger adoptive brother, Mehmed VI.
+Her father was Sultan Abdulmejid I, and her mother Şayeste Hanım, was from an Abkhazian princely family.
+She had a stillborn elder brother, Şehzade Abdüllah, and a younger adoptive brother, Mehmed VI.
 Naile lost her father when she was five.

 Marriage

 Naile, like her half-sister Behice Sultan, was ill with tuberculosis from an early age and grew up very isolated.
 She was described as graceful, with a long, gaunt face, very delicate features, dark rimmed eyes, a thin neck and a sweet, sad smile.